The future belongs to those who believe in the beauty of their own dreams.

 Try This: Consider your life to be fertile ground.
 You can cultivate anything you want there!

 Today, look around and see what you have created with your beliefs.
 If you don’t like your results and want them to be different, then you must be different.
 It’s okay if you feel awkward or ineffectual at first.
 Keep practicing.
 You beliefs influence your actions, but your actions influence your beliefs too.
 In fact, action is a great way to undo old, worn-out beliefs.
 For example, if you believe, “I’m not good at trying new things,” but you try something new anyway, you might find a sense of confidence that you didn’t know you had.
 This begins to build the new belief, “Maybe I can try something new because I just did!”
 You see, you can’t wait to feel confident first because you might never get started.

 Need Help with this Principle?
 Email Christen your questions at

-Copyright 2006 Christen Murphy Resmo, Benchmark Coaching, Inc. All rights in all media reserved
+Copyright 2016 Christen M. Resmo, CMR Healing Arts, LLC.
+All rights in all media reserved